viebel/blog.klipse.tech/_posts/2016-03-21-klipse-tutorial.md

 2- figwheel
 ----------

-We use [figwheel][figwheel-url] to make our devlopment more funny.
+It is a good idea to use [figwheel][figwheel-url] to make your devlopment more funny.
 Add figwheel plugin to your `project.clj` and `:figwheel true` configuration to your dev compilation configuration:

 ~~~ clojure
 (defproject cljs-compiler "0.1.0-SNAPSHOT"